Unlock Superior Asset Management with Our Free EAM Strategy eBook!

 Maintenance procedures are a vital part of the manufacturing industry, and they are part of a routine.
 However, the issue with most plants is the lack of standards within this area.
 Sure, some standards help decrease plastic consumption in businesses, but there are rarely any maintenance standards, if at all.

 Lack of standard procedures, together with variability in maintenance needs for each equipment, can make teams lose time.
 Standard operating procedures (SOP) need to codify all maintenance procedures and define everything, answering the “what, who, when, and hows” of the entire process.
+These gaps often lead to common workflow challenges in manufacturing industry operations, especially in large-scale production facilities.

 Companies would need to use SOP to eliminate the vagueness of the entire maintenance process.
 Standards can also ensure that everything is replicable for other teams for quick and easy work, rather than figuring everything themselves.